-The major change here is the increase from 1 to 2 credits.
-This reflects the finding that amount of work required to produce a valid degree proposal of appropriate scholarship far exceeds the ~40 hour total (15 hours of instruction and 25 hours of self-directed study) associated with a single credit of academic study.
+In terms of the increase from one to two credits, it has become clear that the amount of work required to produce a valid degree plan far exceeds the ~40 hour total (15 hours of instruction and 25 hours of self-directed study) associated with a single credit of academic study.
 As a result, too many students are finishing the class without a degree plan that is ready to be submitted to the Interdisciplinary Studies Committee.
 This delays student graduation timelines.
-By moving the expectation to 30 hours of instruction and 50 hours of self-directed study, the course work requirements will be in-line with the amount of work it actually takes for a student to finish a degree plan.
+By moving the expectation to 30 hours of instruction and 50 hours of self-directed study, the coursework requirements will come into alignment with the amount of work it actually takes for a student to finish a degree plan according to UMBCs credit/hour policy.